ravn/cajo/javanet/readme.txt

    http://www.gnu.org/licenses/lgpl.html

-or request it archaically in paper from:
+or request it archaically, in paper from:

    The Free Software Foundation, Inc.
    51 Franklin Street